-One of the places where you see autoplaying videos the most is on Facebook: it's been designed in such a way that videos start playing (silently, though) as soon as you scroll past them.
+One of the places where you see autoplaying videos the most is on Facebook: it's been designed in such a way that videos start playing (silently, in the past, although Facebook is apparently starting to change that) as soon as you scroll past them.
 If you want to disable these, you can do so easily in your account settings.

 Click the downward-pointing arrow on the far right of the site's top menu bar, and from the dropdown menu that appears, click Settings.
 Select Videos (the bottom option on the left) and next to 'Autoplay Videos', change the option to Off.